Avaloq: Company history

 The first customer was Swiss National Bank, followed by five other commercial banks in Switzerland.
 The system then spread worldwide although it has had little impact in America.
 Initially, the firm was called BZ Informatik, and its product “AdvAntAge”.

 In 1996, the current name was adopted.
 In 2001, the company split from BZ Bank, as the employees acquired 100% of the share capital.

+Product development of the software takes place in Zürich and Edinburgh, supported by a support center in Manila.
+New capacity was built primarily at the international sites, most notably in Edinburgh.

+In 2013, the group expanded its presence in Germany by entering into a cooperation with quirin Bank, acquiring Höll Computer & Software GmbH and establishing Avaloq Sourcing (Deutschland) AG, based in Berlin.

+In 2015, Avaloq went live with its two BPO centers in Germany and Singapore.
+Avaloq is continuously building new business process outsourcing (BPO) centers.

 In November 2019, Reuters reported that Warburg Pincus was working with Goldman Sachs and Barclays on a planned IPO or sale of Avaloq.

 In October 2020, Avaloq was acquired by NEC Corporation for $2.2bn.

 Current activities

 Avaloq Banking Group AG employs 2,500 staff, 500 of which are programmers.
 It has annual revenues of over $500 million and its software accounts for bank deposits to the sum of $4 trillion.
-The founder is Francisco Fernandez.

 The Avaloq Banking Suite software is used by over 450 customers including HSBC, Barclays, Royal Bank of Scotland, UBS, Deutsche Bank, Nomura and Societe Generale.
 Some of the customers have performed business process outsourcing to Avaloq itself for the actual running of the core computing service, which uses cloud computing.
-Apart from a 10% holding by a Swiss bank, Avaloq is owned by its employees, and it has major offices in Zurich, Edinburgh and Manila.
+Apart from a 10% holding by a Swiss bank, Avaloq is owned by its employees, and it has major offices in Zürich, Edinburgh and Manila.
 In 2016, the firm was rumoured to be seeking investment from private equity investors.

 The security of the data stored by the system is of the utmost importance.
-To guard against cyber attack, the firm engages a number of companies based in Israel to attempt to break through the security systems and then help plug the weaknesses uncovered.
+To proactively guard against cyber attack, Avaloq engages a number of companies based in Israel to attempt to break through the security systems and then help plug the vulnerabilities uncovered.